 Latex is a natural rubber made from the milky sap of the Brazilian rubber tree Hevea brasiliensis.
-Most people know about the substance because of the gloves that are made out of it.
-But the rubber is also used in a variety of other products.
+Latex is used in a wide variety of products including medical gloves and IV tubing.
 Similar proteins are even found in popular foods.

-A latex allergy occurs when a person's immune system reacts to the normally harmless proteins as if they were invaders such as viruses or bacteria.
+An allergy occurs when your immune system reacts to a normally harmless substance as if it were an invader, such as a virus or bacteria.
 A host of antibodies and chemicals including antihistamines are released, racing to the point of invasion where they cause an inflammatory immune response.

 According to the Centers for Disease Control and Prevention, latex allergies affect 1 to 6 percent of Americans.
 An allergic reaction to latex may range from mild to severe.
 In some cases, it can even be life-threatening.
-Learn more about the signs of latex allergy and how you can prevent this potentially dangerous condition.
+This article will help you learn more about the signs of a latex allergy and how you can prevent this potentially dangerous condition.